Zantac Cancer Lawsuit Update

 Claims involving defective or dangerous drugs can be complex.
 The drug makers are large corporations with teams of defense attorneys ready to defend against claims.
 People who try to file lawsuits against large corporations on their own stand a much lower chance of winning their claims.
 These types of cases also often require substantial investigative work and the assistance of experts.
 An injury attorney at The Lovely Law Firm can work with experts and investigators to build a strong case showing the liability of the drug companies for your injuries and increase your chances of recovering compensation.
 Contact us today to schedule a case review by calling us at 843.839.4111.

 The Lovely Law Firm is reviewing Cancer claims that meet the following criteria:

-- Must have used brand name Zantac OR generic brand (ranitidine)
+- Must have used brand name Zantac (ranitidine)

-- Must have been diagnosed with either: Breast Cancer, Stomach Cancer, Liver Cancer, Bladder Cancer, Small Intestine/Colorectal Cancer, Esophageal Cancer, Prostate Cancer (if Age at a diagnosis under 65), Pancreatic Cancer, or Kidney (Renal) Cancer
+- Must have been diagnosed with either: Breast Cancer, Stomach Cancer, Liver Cancer, Bladder Cancer, Small Intestine/Colorectal Cancer, Esophageal Cancer, Prostate Cancer (if Age at a diagnosis under 65), or Pancreatic Cancer

 - Lung Cancer if not a smoker